Ap011y0n/Motors/index.md

    <h2>
      Main core subsystems
    </h2>
-This Engine has 3 main core subsystems:
+This Engine has 5 main core subsystems:
 - GameObjects & Components core: in charge of the management of all the objects in the engine.
 This core controls the addition, elimination of all the gameojbects on the world.
 All the management can be controlled throught the GameObjects module.
-Every GameObjects has his owns components, there are component Mesh,Transforms,Collider i Material.
+Every GameObjects has his owns components, there are component Mesh,Transforms,Collider and Material.
 - UI core: in charge of the management of all HUD of the Engine.
 This core, like the GameObjects core, can control the addition, elimination of his elements.
 - Serialitzation: to save the scane(save laod)
 - Resource Manager: